chinmayhegde/fodl/_posts/2022-01-17-representation02.md

 {:.theorem}

-We will outline the proof of this theorem, but first some reflections.
+We will outline the proof of this theorem below, but first some reflections.
 Notice now that $m$ does *not explicitly depend* on $d$; therefore, we escape the dreaded curse of dimensionality.
 As long as we control the Barron norm of $g$ to be something reasonable, we can succinctly approximate it using shallow networks.

 In his paper[^barron], Barron shows that indeed Barron norms can be small for a large number of interesting target function classes -- polynomials, sufficiently smooth functions, families such as Gaussian mixture models, even functions over discrete domains (such as decision trees).